Bogus Damp Cures

 So What Is the Answer?

 By far the most effective solution for existing homes is a simple, low-cost strategy called Positive Input Ventilation, or PIV.
-This technology, invented by Nuaire over 40 years ago, involves drawing fresh air from outside into a fan located in the loft area where it is filtered, tempered, and gentle pushed into the home via a ceiling diffuser.
+This technology, invented by Nuaire 50 years ago, involves drawing fresh air from outside into a unit located in the loft area.
+The air is then filtered, tempered, and gently pushed into the home via a ceiling diffuser.
 This process works continuously; forcing out stale, moisture-laden air and drastically reducing both the humidity levels and the airborne allergens.
 It creates a healthy indoor environment in which condensation cannot exist.

 PIV is now the most popular and cost-effective method of whole-house ventilation for existing homes, and one favoured by social housing providers and tenants as it eradicates condensation dampness.
 Nuaire has recently launched its low-energy Drimaster-Eco range which offers quicker installation, convenient hallway control and a range of wireless sensors to respond to changing humidity and CO2 levels for even better indoor air quality.